-Such DFT-informed spin models bridge electronic and thermodynamic scales, enabling predictive evaluation of geometry-dependent magnetic order in 2D materials and heterostructures~\cite{Aldea2025:Nanoscale}.
-Uncertainty in parameter extraction—arising from exchange–correlation functionals, finite supercell size, or Hubbard-$U$ selection—must be assessed when quantitative agreement with the experiment is sought.
+Material-specific modeling requires reliable parameterization of exchange integrals, anisotropy constants, and Dzyaloshinskii--Moriya vectors.
+DFT provides these quantities through total-energy differences, linear-response approaches, or magnetic force theorem calculations.
+The resulting parameters are mapped onto effective spin Hamiltonian for atomistic simulation.
+Such DFT-informed spin models bridge electronic and thermodynamic scales.
+They enable predictive evaluation of geometry-dependent magnetic order in 2D materials and heterostructures~\cite{Aldea2025:Nanoscale}.
+Uncertainty in parameter extraction--arising from exchange–correlation functionals, finite supercell size, or Hubbard-$U$ selection—must be assessed when quantitative agreement with the experiment is sought.

 At larger length scales, coarse-grained micromagnetic models approximate clusters of spins as continuous magnetization fields governed by effective material constants.
 Atomistic–micromagnetic coupling strategies allow transfer of local anisotropy or interfacial exchange information into mesoscale simulations, facilitating realistic modeling of extended patterned lattices.